jlachniet/god-tier-serializer/README.md

 ## License

 **god-tier-serializer** is released under the MIT License.
-For more information, please see [LICENSE](https://github.com/jlachniet/god-tier-serializer/blob/main/LICENSE).
+For more information, please see the [LICENSE](https://github.com/jlachniet/god-tier-serializer/blob/main/LICENSE).